 There's no shortage of haunted castles in the ancient land of Scotland.
-Said to be one of the most haunted countries in the world, Scotland is filled with stories of ghosts, witches, demons and other supernatural beings haunting castle halls and chambers.
+Said to be one of the most haunted countries in the world, Scotland is filled with stories of ghosts, witches, demons, and other supernatural beings haunting castle halls and chambers.
 Some of the same ghosts are credited with haunting several castles.

-#1 Stirling Castle (Stirling)
+#1 Ghosts of Stirling Castle (Stirling)

 Stirling Castle is under an hour away from both Glasgow and Edinburgh, making it an easy day trip.
 The castle has an impressive number of ghosts.
 Most of these spirits have colorful stories told by highly skilled ghost tour guides.